-- The British tend to use serial commas less than Americans.
+- British writers tend to use serial commas less than American writers.

 - It is both correct to use or not use a serial comma, so what is most important is consistency.
-(And, be prepared for some editors to correct you, regardless of which option you choose.)
+(Be prepared for some editors to correct you, regardless of which option you choose.)

-I recommend using the serial comma in business writing, since it is the customary convention.
-And, to me, it is much easier to consistently follow this convention, than to omit it most of the time and add it in when clarity is needed.
+I recommend using the serial comma in business writing since it is the customary convention.
+To me, it is much easier to consistently follow this convention than to omit it most of the time and add it in when clarity is needed.
 Keep it simple.

 Let’s look at examples where the serial comma clarifies: